JHUAPL-DTNMA/dtnma-camp/README.md

   and second argument:
     1. a Retriever object (pre-populated with the ADM passed to camp)
     2. a string that represents the path to the output directory
-- utilize the Retriever object to access fields of the JSON ADM
+- utilize the Retriever object to access fields of the YANG ADM
 - place generated file(s) in the output directory passed as the second argument to the `create()` function (the generator may choose to make a sub-directory in the output directory)